hemalokithaperumal/sales-data-analysis/README.md

 - Matplotlib

 ## Key Insights
-- Identified highest selling product
+- Laptop generated highest revenue among all products
-- Found top performing city
+- Chennai contributed the highest sales
-- Observed monthly sales growth trends
+- Sales showed growth from January to March

 ## How to Run
 1. Download the dataset